Ian Paul Lowery was born on March 27, 1956 in Hartlepool in the North-East of England.

 In conjunction with all this recording and producing Ian also continued with his poetry.
-Rebel Inc., the iconic Scots counter culture magazine that published works, by Irvine Walsh (before he was famous) and also featured work by Ian’s favourite; Alexander Trocchi.
-In September, 1993 the magazine had scheduled to publish some of Ian’s poetry in Issue 5 but the magazine folded before publication.
+Rebel Inc., the iconic Scots counter culture magazine, that had published works by Irvine Welsh among others, had scheduled to publish some of Lowery's poetry in Issue 5 but the magazine folded before publication.

-Once again, before full fruition of his work, fate intervened an urgent family crisis in early 1994 meant Lowery had to return to his native North-East.
+Once again, before full fruition of his work, fate intervened in the form of an urgent family crisis and in early 1994 Lowery had to return to his family home.
 The Drug of Choice project had to be abandoned.

 By 1998 Lowery had decided on another change of direction.
 Himself on acoustic guitar and two female violinists; Anne-Marie and Gwen.
 This new configuration was known as SquareJohn.
-In August, 1998 Lowery was back at Kick Studios recording 4 new songs with SquareJohn plus Rick and Terry.
-Lowery plus violinists also recorded a further 3 tracks at Ian’s good friend Nigel’s (ex- Ian Lowery Group, Bush) studio.
+In August 1998 Lowery was back at Kick Studios recording 4 new songs with SquareJohn with additional musical input from Rick and Terry.
+Lowery plus violinists also recorded a further 3 tracks at Nigel Pulsford's studio.
 SquareJohn played numerous live venues throughout 1998 such as Acoustic Café, Central Bar and world famous 12 Bar Club.

 By 2001 Lowery returned to his roots and formed yet another band, this one with a typical Lowery slant on it; SlumRich; with Ian were Jim Ledbetter (drums), Nicky Green (guitar) and Joe Griephan (bass).
-On Friday, 13th July, 2001 they were rehearsing at Bush Recording studios the next day Ian Lowery was tragically found dead in his London flat.
+On Friday 13th July, 2001 they were rehearsing at Bush Recording studios and the next day Ian Lowery was tragically found dead in his London flat.